gbmhunter/blog/content/programming/databases/_index.md

 If a table already exists, you can inheritance via the `INHERIT` variant of the `ALTER TABLE` statement.

+PostgreSQL does not let you easily alter the position of a column in a table -- to do so you have to recreate the table with the desired column order.

 ### Working With PostgreSQL In Python

 One of the most popular PostgreSQL libraries for Python is `psycopg2`.
 To install it on Ubuntu you will also need the `libpg-dev` package on your system: